pesen11/ChatterBox/README.md

 ```

-In the browser, visit localhost:3000
+Go to localhost:3000 in the browser.